mogitdb/tfd_calculator/README.md

 ## Description
 tfd_calculator is a comprehensive tool designed for players of "The First Descendant".
 It currently focuses on weapon analysis and comparison, with plans for future expansion to include additional features.

+## Special thanks:
+Shout out to RyeChew who I found the spreadsheets for the weapons from.

 ## Features
 - Weapon data visualization and analysis
 - Advanced search and filter capabilities